shawncarly10-spec/PLANET-JUMPER-GAME/README.md

 * **Friction:** You may notice you move faster or slower depending on the planet.
 Each world has a unique friction value—some allow you to glide easily, while others are so intense you can barely move.
 * **Gravity:** Not all planets have the same pull.
 Some are weak enough to glide past, while others will pull you to the surface instantly.
 * **Slingshot Effect:** Use your **Thrust** to multiply your momentum.
 You can even combine the gravity fields of multiple planets to send your speed to the max!
+* **HIGH DANGER PLANETS** Black Planets act like black holes grabbing you with VERY strong gravity, while White Planets act like white holes pushing you with VERY high anti-gravity

 ## 🖼️ Preview
 ![Planet Jumper Main Menu](Screenshot%202026-04-20%20132109.png)